 He is regularly instructed in high value and complex cases and is experienced in settling schedules of loss and counter schedules in claims valued well into six figures and in excess of £1 million.
 Joseph is frequently instructed to attend joint settlement meetings.

-Joseph has particular experience of brain and spinal cord injuries and loss of limb cases requiring adapted accommodation and the establishment of case management and care/support worker regimes and the making of related interim payment applications.
+Joseph has experience of brain and spinal cord injuries and loss of limb cases requiring adapted accommodation and the establishment of case management and care/support worker regimes and the making of related interim payment applications.

 In recent years he has been increasingly instructed in pain disorder cases including fibromyalgia, CRPS, somatisation and chronic pain/central sensitisation.
 Joseph also has experience of claims against the MOD including non-freezing cold injuries.